joan-xavier/Statistics_for_Data-Science/data_cleaning_statistical_measures.md

-The following tables show how each measure can be directly applied during the data cleaning process to ensure datasets are consistent, accurate, and free of anomalies.
+The following tables show how each statistical measure can be directly applied during the data cleaning process to ensure datasets are consistent, accurate, and free of anomalies.

 # Table 1: Measures of Central Tendency in Data Cleaning

 | Measure | Formula | Hint: Data Cleaning Aspect | Scenario 1 | Scenario 2 |